Learning to Love Downward-Facing Dog

 The Struggle Is Real

 Whether you find it relaxing or not, here are a few tips for how to modify Downward Facing Dog with bent knees, while still getting all the benefits of the pose.
 This is not just for beginners!
-In fact, I often ask my intermediate and advanced students to practice this pose with bent knees in order to really get a sense of where the focus of the pose is.
+In fact, yoga teachers often ask intermediate and advanced students to practice this pose with bent knees in order to really get a sense of where the focus of the pose is.

 First, it’s important to remember that a yoga pose is not about “the pose” – it’s about what the pose is doing for you.
-So when we modify a pose, we want to keep in mind what the pose is really about.
+So, when we modify a pose, we want to keep in mind what the pose is really about.
 In Downward-Facing Dog, the primary anatomical focus is the elongation of the spine.

 Basic Alignment Tips in Downward-Facing Dog